 Full-time degree courses that include QTS typically cost £9,250 per year and can take up to 4 years but you can get funding for your training.

 If you do not have a degree, you may be eligible to apply for a Teacher Degree Apprenticeship (TDA).
-This is a new course that will allow you to work in a school and earn a salary while getting a bachelor’s degree and QTS.
+This is a new course that will allow you to work in a school and earn a salary while getting a bachelor’s degree with QTS.
 Click here to find out more about DTAs.

-Step 4: Gain Initial Teacher Training (ITT)
+Step 4: Gain initial teacher training (ITT)

 After completing your bachelor’s degree or apprenticeship, you’ll need to undertake Initial Teacher Training (ITT) to gain qualified teacher status (QTS).
 You can choose between two pathways to achieve QTS: